xlladdins/xll_math/xml.md

 The entities `&lt;`, `&gt;`, and `&amp;` can be used to include special charaters in a string.

-Comments cannot be nested and the string must not start with or end with `-`.
+Comments cannot be nested and the string must not start or end with the minus character `-`.

-Strings are actually messier than what is specified above.
+Strings are messier than what is specified above.

 In a _valid_ XML document the name of each start-tag must be the same as the name of the correponding end-tag.

+A document is a _tree_.
-The top level element is called the _root_ of the document.
-It is a _tree_ where the elements are the _nodes_ and _edges_ connect each element to its content.
+The top level element is called the _root_ where the elements are the _nodes_ and _edges_ connect each element to its content.
 The order of elements in the content provide a _tree ordering_.
 This is called _document order_.